dangeroustech/dangeroustech.github.io/content/testPost.md

 ---
+author: "Josh J"
 title: "Test Post"
-url: "/test-post/"
+date: "2021-10-14"
-summary: "A test post"
+description: "A test post"
+tags: []
+ShowToc: true
 ---

 ## Secondary Header

-with some content
+With some content, and stuff and things
 _and some fancy italics_
 **and some bold shizzle**

+---

+## a new section